A PAINTER'S LIFE

 Hoida studied Landscape Architecture at Cheltenham School of Architecture and Landscape, Gloucestershire College of Art, for two years.
 In 1964 he was employed as a landscape architect by London County Council.
 In 1969 he began painting studies at Hammersmith College of Art and Building, followed by a Post-Graduate Diploma at Goldsmiths College School of Art, London University.

 Hoida moved to Stroud, Gloucestershire with his wife and two small daughters.
 After completing his Goldsmiths Diploma in 1974, he painted in make-shift studios in the Stroud Workhouse, an outhouse in Chalford Hill and a room at the top of the Railway Tavern in Brownshill.
-In 1980 he built his own studio adjoining the house in Brownshill, where he has worked continuously since.
+In 1980 he built his own studio adjoining the house in Brownshill, where he worked continuously until his death in 2023.
 See exhibitions.

 Exhibition Catalogue:The Black Morar Series, New Paintings 2010 - 2012 ISBN 978-0-9562038-9-2

 Exhibition Catalogue:Pete Hoida, Doctor Viper, HSoA 2015 ISBN 978-0-9931047-1-8

 Exhibition Catalogue:Pete Hoida, New Paintings, APT Gallery 2019 ISBN 978-1-9161454-0-5